-As at the close of business on March 13, 2020, there were 24,292,882 common shares of MCAN ("Common Shares") outstanding and these Common Shares are the only voting securities of the Corporation.
-Except with respect to the election of directors, for which cumulative voting shall apply, each Common Share entitles the holder thereof to one
+As at the close of business on March 11, 2022, there were 29,716,032 common shares of MCAN ("Common Shares") outstanding and these Common Shares are the only voting securities of the Corporation.
+Except with respect to the election of directors, for which cumulative voting shall apply, each Common Share entitles the holder thereof to one vote on each matter to be considered at the Meeting.
+The Common Shares trade under the symbol "MKP" on the Toronto Stock Exchange ("TSX").

-To the knowledge of the directors and executive officers of MCAN, as at March 13, 2020, the only person or company who beneficially owns, directly or indirectly, or exercises control or direction over more than 10% of the issued and outstanding Common Shares is the following:
+To the knowledge of the directors and executive officers of MCAN, as at March 11, 2022, there is no person or company who beneficially owns, directly or indirectly, or exercises control or direction over more than 10% of the issued and outstanding Common Shares.